vilroi/blog/content/posts/case-of-missing-volatile.md

    0x000002e6 <+26>:    b.n     0x2da <main+14>
 ```

-If in the inital check the flag is not set, the code locks itself into an infinite loop at 0x2e0, preventing it from taking the path of 0x2e2, which toggles the LED and loops back to 0x2da.
+If in the inital check the flag is not set, the code locks itself into an infinite loop at `0x000002e0`, preventing it from taking the path of `0x000002e2`, which toggles the LED and loops back to `0x000002da`.

 From the compiler's point of view, there is no point in re-checking the bit, as it is never modified.

-I have tried modifying the code in the folloing way, and tried disassembling it again.
+I have tried modifying the code in the following way, and tried disassembling it again.
 ```c
 while (1) {
     if (SYSTICK_STCTRL_R & SYSTICK_COUNT_FLAG)